 The Choice Plus 500 and Choice Plus 1000 are point-of-service (POS) plans that allow you to receive care either from UHC participating (in-network) providers or providers who do not participate in the UHC provider network (out-of-network).

 The in-network coverage and co-payments for the two plans are the same.
 There is a $30 co-payment for in-network primary care physician office visits (including visits to outpatient mental health providers) and a $50 co-payment for in-network specialist office visits.
 There is no co-payment for annual preventive care services.
-To find Choice Plus 500 and Choice Plus 1000 in-network providers, go to www.uhc.com, select "Find a Doctor," and then select "United Healthcare Choice Plus."
+To find Choice Plus 500 and Choice Plus 1000 in-network providers, go to www.myuhc.com, select "Find Physician, Laboratory or Facility" under "Links and Tools" and then select "United Healthcare Choice Plus."
 You can also call UHC at 888.322.2646 for provider information.

 You can also receive care from out-of-network providers, but at a greater cost.
 The difference between the Choice Plus 500 and the Choice Plus 1000 is the calendar year out-of-network deductible (the amount you pay in a calendar year before eligible out-of-network expenses are considered for reimbursement).
 The calendar year deductibles are